 - Application areas: data mining, information retrieval, health informatics, bioinformatics, natural language processing, decision analysis, intelligent systems, computational finance.

-- Collaborations: Google, Intel, UW-Schlegel Research Institute in Aging, University Hospital (London ON), Homewood Research Institute (Guelph), School of Public Health Sciences (U of Toronto), Sunnybrook Health Science Centre (Toronto), Alberta Ingenuity Centre for Machine Learning.
+- Collaborations: Google, Intel, UW-Schlegel Research Institute in Aging, University Hospital (London, ON), Homewood Research Institute (Guelph), School of Public Health Sciences (University of Toronto), Sunnybrook Health Science Centre (Toronto), Alberta Ingenuity Centre for Machine Learning.